sisve/PDFsharp-netstandard2.0/README.md

 **PdfSharpCore** is a fork of https://github.com/empira.

-**PdfSharpCore** adapts for dotnetcore (current netstandard 2.0, dotnet-sdk-2.1.x, dotnet-runtime-2.1.x).
+**PdfSharpCore** builds on dotnetcore (current netstandard 2.0, dotnet-sdk-2.1.x, dotnet-runtime-2.1.x).

 **PdfSharpCore** works on Windows and **Linux**!